 After a few years of upheaval, including a relocation to new premises and migration to a new Magento 2 website, agency Kanuka Digital helped to overhaul the brand’s digital presence through on-site content and SEO, while building its email marketing strategy from the ground up.

-Using dotdigital Engagement Cloud the team at Kanuka Digital worked with Tile Giant to create three workflows to engage customers, drive website traffic, and generate conversions using custom designs based on the website.
+Using Dotdigital the team at Kanuka Digital worked with Tile Giant to create three workflows to engage customers, drive website traffic, and generate conversions using custom designs based on the website.
 The integration with Magento unlocked data across the entire customer lifecycle, paving the way for smarter and more relevant marketing automation campaigns.